kalebabram/GRUMPS/README.md

 Note: R library "devtools" is required: `install.packages('devtools')` or `conda install r-devtools` for this approach.
 To get the CLI entrypoint, download `cligrumps.R` from the repository.
 You can rename the Rscript to `r-grumps`, relocate it to a directory in your $PATH, and make it executable for equivalent behavior to the conda install of `r-grumps`.

 #### Source
-All neccessary files needed to build the python package of **GRUMPS** are found in `src/grumps` within this repository.
+All neccessary files needed to build the python package of `grumps` are found in `src/grumps` within this repository.

-All neccessary files needed to build the R package of **GRUMPS** are found in the r_grumps repository: https://github.com/kalebabram/r_grumps.git
+All neccessary files needed to build the R package of `grumps` are found in the `r-grumps` repository: https://github.com/kalebabram/r-grumps.git

 In order to get the CLI entrypoint for the R package, simply download the Rscript `cligrumps.R` to your computer.
 You can rename the Rscript to `r-grumps`, relocate it to a directory in your $PATH, and make it executable for equivalent behavior to the conda install of `r-grumps`.

 ## Dependencies
-**GRUMPS** utilizes the following python libraries:
+`grumps` utilizes the following python libraries:
 * python
 * pandas
 * networkx